Kira Child Care Centre

 Our educators are unique to Kira - some have been here for over ten years, some less, but all share a passion for ensuring we offer the best care and education for the children in our care.
 We are passionate about continuous reflection and improvement.
 We strive to always aim higher.
 We focus on building positive relationships with children, families and each other.
 Our educators reflect a cross section of the community, which supports our philosophy that everyone belongs.
 Our educators belong to Kira and Kira belongs to us.
 Kira is a unique, calm and positive place to be.

-In an increasingly competitive marketplace, KU has remained very proudly a not for profit provider.
+In an increasingly competitive marketplace, KU has remained very proudly a not for profit provider of quality education for more than 125 years.
 Our fees are designed to cover the operational costs of delivering the unique KU learning experience, and to ensure KU can continue delivering those experiences for many years to come.